 Fig. 5 Example of principal components extracted in the training stage using six out of the seven EEG recordings, ordered by descending variances.
-These components can be considered in the same terms as Fourier analysis, since each of them can be seen as representing a different frequency component spread across the whole temporal window.
-This set of representational coordinates was used to provide a point of comparison for the ICA-based coordinates
+These components can be considered in the same terms as Fourier analysis, since each of them can be seen as

-In the first step of the algorithm, independent components S were extracted from $X^s$ according to the model expressed by (3).
+In the first step of the algorithm, independent components S were extracted from $\mathbf{X}^{s}$ according to the model expressed by (3).
 The input data for ICA were preprocessed